Chicken Lettuce Taco Boats

 Instructions

-- In the bowl of your crock pot, mix the pineapple, orange juice, garlic, chipotle peppers, and Dijon mustard.
-Add the chicken breasts and set your crock pot to high for 3-4 hours or low for 7-8 hours.1 cup minced pineapple, Juice from 2 large oranges, 6 cloves garlic, 2-4 tablespoons chipotle peppers in adobo sauce, 2 tablespoons Dijon mustard, 4 chicken breasts
+- In the bowl of your slow cooker, mix the pineapple, orange juice, garlic, chipotle peppers, and dijon mustard.
+Add the chicken breasts and set your crock pot to high for 3-4 hours or low for 7-8 hours.1 cup minced pineapple, Juice from 2 large oranges, 6 cloves garlic, 2-4 tablespoons minced chipotle peppers in adobo sauce, 2 tablespoons dijon mustard, 4 chicken breasts

 I’m not a huge fan of Chipotle peppers.
 Do you have a good suggestion to use instead or omit then?
 Maybe your taco seasoning?